-Every business corporate requires some sort of tax planning that will enable them to maximise their profit and minimise the amount of payable tax after making necessary deductions.
-Having a strategy for the same is an ardent task and so the corporate hire professionals who are well tuned with all the rules and regulations regarding the laws pertaining to tax payments.
-A healthy tax planning is required at all levels because each corporate involves huge finances at risk.
-However, one must understand that tax planning and tax evasion are two completely different terms.
-Tax evasion is non-payment of tax and tax planning is strategising the amount of payable tax in such a way that the corporate has more net profit and less tax to pay.
-For a successful tax planning, the corporate must be well aware of all the tax laws as well as the financial rules set up by the Government of India.
+It is important to keep in mind that corporate tax planning and tax evasion are two completely different concepts.
+Tax evasion is non-payment of tax and a punishable offence by law.
+Whereas, tax planning is a strategy to determine the amount of tax payable in such a way that the corporate has more net profit and less tax to pay legally.
+For successful corporate tax planning in India, the corporation must be well aware of all the tax laws as well as the financial rules set up by the Government of India.

 Dividend refers to distribution of profits to shareholders of a company and Dividend Distribution Tax (DDT) is charged on the profits distributed by this process.
 On the other hand, Corporation Tax is the tax calculated on the net profit of a company after deducting expenses incurred by them.
 So, dividend distribution tax is a type of tax that is payable on the dividends offered to its shareholders by the corporate thus higher dividends mean a greater tax burden for the corporate entity.
 It can also be termed as the percentage on the dividends paid to the shareholders by that particular corporate.